QCentroid/qcentroid-docs/docs/platform/edit-solver.md

 !!! warning "Caution"

-    If you disable a salver, all the existing integrations by the consumers will stop working.
+    If you disable a solver, all the existing integrations by the consumers will stop working.

 To disable a solver: